EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-stores the time series of rainfall and snowfall from forcing &amp; scale snowfall if snowfall_scalar parameter is optimized
+Sets rainfall and snowfall from forcing data, with snowfall scaled if the snowfall_scalar parameter is optimized.

 **Parameters**
 - **Fields**